 We aim to run age-appropriate sessions on a Sunday morning when we aim to connect children to God and have fun together in a safe environment.
-These sessions may include craft, games, bible stories, prayer, sharing testimonies, worship, conversations, and more.
-We also have Stay and Play sessions which run weekly on a Monday at The Forum where children remain under parental supervision.
+These sessions may include crafts, games, bible stories, prayer, sharing testimonies, worship, conversations, and more.
+We also have Sunday Sessions and Found Youth on Fridays for youth aged 11-18.
+Found Youth takes place at St Matt's Church in Widcombe.
+We also run Stay and Play sessions weekly on a Monday (during school term times) at The Forum where children remain under parental supervision.